pinecone-field/PineStream/workshop/instruqt/04-semantic-search/assignment.md

 The PineStream's semantic search API is implemented in the `server/api/search/semantic.ts` file.
 Open it in the [IDE tab](tab-0) and find the `doVectorSearch` function.

 > [!IMPORTANT]
-> The reason there is a single function is that Pinecone's API for vector search is independent of the index type (dense/sparse).
+> There is a single function because Pinecone's API for vector search is independent of the index type (dense/sparse).
 When you send a query targeting a given Pinecone index, it knows the index type and uses the appropriate vector search method.

-Notice, the function has several arguments - the search text, the limit, the metadata filter, and **the index name**.
-The endpoint calls this function twice - once for the dense index and once for the sparse index.
+Notice that the function has several arguments: the search text, the limit, the metadata filter, and **the index name**.
+The endpoint calls this function twice—once for the dense index and once for the sparse index.

-To implement it, paste the following code in the body of the placeholder:
+To implement the search request, paste the following code in the body of the placeholder:

 ```ts
 // Build the search options for Pinecone